 Minor incidents are generally dealt with and finalized during the initial meeting with the Office of Student Conduct.
 This is known as a Disciplinary Conference.

-For incidents that are considered “Serious,” the student will have a choice between two hearing options and may also choose to plead responsible and accept the recommended sanctions provided by the Hearing Advisor (called a Mutual Agreement).
+For incidents that are considered “Serious,” the student will have a choice between two hearing options and may also choose to plead responsible and accept the recommended sanctions provided by the Hearing Officer (called a Mutual Agreement).